nipype/pydra-tasks-freesurfer/README.md

 1. Click on new repo.
 1. Select this template from the repository template drop down list.
 1. Give your repo a name.
-1. Once the repo is created and cloned, search for TODO (`grep -rn TODO . `) and replace with appropriate name.
+1. Once the repo is created and cloned, search for freesurfer (`grep -rn TODO . `) and replace with appropriate name.
 1. One of the folders is called TODO.
 This should also be renamed to your package name.